b00040611/phd-student-training/README.md

 # PhD-student-training
-Some material for PhD student training (in Information Technology)
+Some material for PhD student training (Cybersecurity and privacy)

 ## Table of Contents
 - [Introduction](#introduction)